igorfersantos/X-301/README.md

 <details>
   <summary>Command details</summary>

-  This command should show you a image of the map with a link to the correct page on Papunika. i.e:
+  This command should show you an image of the map with a link to the correct page on Papunika. i.e:
   ![Image](https://media.discordapp.net/attachments/808502509076873266/950490307198320722/unknown.png)